kchapelier/ya-base62/README.md

 ## Benchmark

 It should be noted that this benchmark is slightly unfair.
-The slowness of the other module when encoding can be explained by the fact that they allow the use of custom charset.
+The slowness of the other module when decoding can be explained by the fact that they allow the use of custom charset.

 | Operation  | Module | Results | Time elapsed |